pixelninja/media_library/README.markdown

 # Media Library

 Currently under construction, but mostly works.
+I've yet to test this in a live/production environment.

 ## Installation